Unconditional uniqueness for the periodic Benjamin-Ono equation by normal form approach: Gauge transform

-for each $n\in \Bo{Z}$, where the summation is absolutely convergent, and thus the right-hand side is continuous in $t\in [0,T]$.
+for each $n\in \Bo{Z}$, where the sum is absolutely convergent, and thus the right-hand side is continuous in $t\in [0,T]$.
 Hence, $\hhat{u}(\cdot ,n)\in C^1([0,T])$ and the above equation is satisfied in the classical sense.
-In particular, the mean value $P_{c}u(t,\cdot )$ is invariant under the flow.
-In view of the change of the unknown \eqq{u(t,x)\quad \mapsto \quad u(t,x-2tP_cu_0)-P_cu_0,} we may focus without loss of generality on mean-zero solutions, i.e., $P_cu(t,\cdot )=\hhat{u}(t,0)\equiv 0$.
+In particular, the mean value $P_{c}u(t,\cdot )$ is independent of $t$.
+In view of the change of the unknown function \eqq{u(t,x)\quad \mapsto \quad u(t,x-2tP_cu_0)-P_cu_0,} we may focus without loss of generality on mean-zero solutions, i.e., $P_cu(t,\cdot )=\hhat{u}(t,0)\equiv 0$.

-\begin{defn} We define the gauge transform $v$ of a real-valued mean-zero solution $u\in C_TL^2(\T )$ of \eqref{BO} as follows; \eq{utov}{V(t):=e^{-i\p _x^{-1}u(t)},\qquad v(t):=i\hatp V(t)=iP_c(e^{-i\p _x^{-1}u(t)})+e^{-i\p _x^{-1}u(t)}u(t).} \end{defn}
+\begin{defn} We define the gauge transform $v$ of a real-valued mean-zero solution $u\in C_TL^2(\T )$ of \eqref{BO} as follows: \eq{utov}{V(t):=e^{-i\p _x^{-1}u(t)},\quad v(t):=i\hatp V(t)=iP_c(e^{-i\p _x^{-1}u(t)})+e^{-i\p _x^{-1}u(t)}u(t).} \end{defn}

 Note that $v\in C_TH^s$ if $u\in C_TH^s$ and $s\in [0,1]$, by Lemma~\ref{lem:exp} below.
-Moreover, we have \eq{u_via_v}{&u=P_+u+P_-u=P_+u+\bbar{P_+u},\qquad u=e^{i\p _x^{-1}u}i\p _xe^{-i\p _x^{-1}u}=\bbar{V}P_{\neq c}v \\ &\qquad\qquad P_+u=P_+\big( \bbar{V}P_{\neq c}v\big) =P_+\big( \bbar{V}P_+v\big) +P_+\big( \bbar{V}P_-v\big) .}
+Moreover, we have \eq{u_via_v}{&u=P_+u+P_-u=P_+u+\bbar{P_+u},\qquad u=e^{i\p _x^{-1}u}i\p _xe^{-i\p _x^{-1}u}=\bbar{V}P_{\neq c}v, \\ &\qquad\qquad P_+u=P_+\big( \bbar{V}P_{\neq c}v\big) =P_+\big( \bbar{V}P_+v\big) +P_+\big( \bbar{V}P_-v\big) .}